 We hope the Internet.org will be greatly successful in the venture of building connected world.

-We are FuGenX Technologies, the world’s fastest growing mobility company.
+We are FuGenX Technologies, the world’s fastest growing mobile app development company.
 We provide result-oriented mobile app and game development services to businesses of all sorts across the world.
 We build connected enterprise with world-class Cloud Computing and Internet of Things (IoT) solutions.
 For more info about FuGenX’s world class mobility solutions, reach us at firstname.lastname@example.org.